graphcore/examples/gnn/message_passing/tensorflow2/README.md

 | GIN on leaderboard | 1,885,206| 0.7558 ± 0.0140 | 0.8232 ± 0.0090 |
 | IPU GIN model | 1,708,106 | 0.7574 ± 0.0215 | 0.7915 ± 0.0114|

+## Other features

 ### Grouped gathers/scatters
-This repository now implements *grouped* gathers and scatters: i.e. the compiler is fully aware that each member of the batch can only communicate within its own batch.
+This repository now implements *grouped* gathers and scatters.
+The compiler is fully aware that each member of the batch can only communicate within its own batch.
 To use this efficiently, we concatenate several graphs into each member of the batch.
 The `packing_strategy_finder` plans the packing so as to minimise